Life insurance is a necessity if you have someone who relies on your income.

 If you separate from the military, you may be eligible to Convert your SGLI Policy to a VGLI policy, which will help you continue your coverage after you separate from the military (here is more info on Veterans’ Group Life Insurance (VGLI)).

 SGLI and VGLI are good options for many military members and veterans, but you may find they don’t offer you enough coverage for your life insurance needs.

 When deciding how much life insurance you need, you should consider not only how much life insurance you need, but which type of life insurance is best for your situation.

 See How much life insurance should military members buy for another take on this important topic.

-There are several types of life insurance available, but the two most common are term life insurance and whole life insurance.
+Several types of life insurance are available, but the two most common are term life insurance and whole life insurance.

 Let’s compare the two to help you get a better understanding of which is best for your situation.